ibm-cloud-docs/cloud-activity-tracker/reference/at_cli_cloud.md

 * The period is set in number of days.
 * The default value is **-1**, that is, events are stored and not deleted.

 **Note:** By default, all the events are stored.
-If you do not set a retention period, you must delete them manually by using the `bx cf at delete` command.
+If you do not set a retention period, you must delete them manually by using the `bx at delete` command.

 ```
-bx cf at option [parameters] [arguments...]
+bx at option [parameters] [arguments...]
 ```
 {: codeblock}